immunitastx/coding_exercises/README.md

 # Data

 The dataset consists of two files:
-* `omics.tsv` is a TSV file storing the 1000 x 500 data values for the 500 genes in 1000 cells.
+* `omics.tsv.gz` is a compressed TSV file storing the 1000 x 500 data values for the 500 genes in 1000 cells.
-* `condition.tsv` is a TSV file storing which condition each cell belongs to
+* `condition.tsv.gz` is a compressed TSV file storing which condition each cell belongs to

 # Task